Dariusz Dźwigała

-Dariusz Dźwigała (born 22 March 1969) is a Polish former football manager and former player.
+Dariusz Bogusław Dźwigała (born 22 March 1969) is a Polish professional football manager and former player.
 His son Adam Dźwigała is also a professional footballer who plays for FC St. Pauli.

-Having started his career at Drukarz Warszawa, he played for several other teams including Polonia Warsaw and Gwardia Warsaw.
+Having started his career at Drukarz Warsaw, he played for several other teams including Polonia Warsaw and Gwardia Warsaw.
 He moved to Turkey in 2001 where he played for Diyarbakırspor, before returning to Poland the following year.

 With Górnik Zabrze, Dźwigała captained a club team into the UEFA Cup.

 He worked as a coach with Wisła Płock in the Ekstraklasa.